thiago-a-souza/MongoDB/README.md

 // index scan: there's only one branch an it contains an index
 > db.people.find({"name" : "john", "age" : 25 })

+// index scan and in-memory sorting: query is using a filter but the sort is not (stage is sort)
+> db.people.find({name : "john"}).sort({ "age" : 1 }).
+   ...
+   "winningPlan" : {
+      "stage" : "SORT",
+      "sortPattern" : {
+         "age" : 1
+      },
+      "inputStage" : {
+         "stage" : "SORT_KEY_GENERATOR",
+         "inputStage" : {
+             "stage" : "FETCH",
+             "inputStage" : {
+                "stage" : "IXSCAN",
+                "keyPattern" : {
+                   "name" : 1
+                },
+                ...

+// index scan and index sorting: query and sort are using indexes
+> db.people.find({name : "john"}).sort({ "addr.state" : 1 }).explain()
+   ...
+   "winningPlan" : {
+      "stage" : "FETCH",
+      "filter" : {
+         "name" : {
+            "$eq" : "john"
+         }
+      },
+      "inputStage" : {
+         "stage" : "IXSCAN",
+         "keyPattern" : {
+            "addr.state" : -1
+         },
+         ...
 ```

 ### Compound Indexes

+Having a compound index does not mean that any combination of index fields can be used to execute an index scan.
+Only queries using index prefixes can benefit from index scans.
+For example, consider the compound index (A, B, C), an index scan will be used for queries using (A), (A,B) or (A,B,C), and a collection scan will used for (B), or (B,C).

 For single field indexes, the sorting direction using an index cannot make a query to perform a collection scan because it can follow either directions.
 On the other hand, queries using compound keys must use the same or the opposite sort order specified in the index, otherwise it will perform a collection scan.
-In addition to that, having a compound index does not mean that any combination of index fields can be used to execute an index scan.
-Only queries using index prefixes can benefit from index scans.
-For example, consider the compound index (A, B, C), an index scan will be used for queries using (A), (A,B) or (A,B,C), and a collection scan will used for (B), or (B,C).
+In addition to that,

 ```
 > db.people.drop()
 > db.people.insertMany([
-  {"_id" : 1, "name" : "john",  "age" : 25, "title" : "Mr."
+  {"_id" : 1, "name" : "john",  "age" : 25},
-  {"_id" : 2, "name" : "peter", "age" : 36, "title" : "Dr.
+  {"_id" : 2, "name" : "peter", "age" : 36},
-  {"_id" : 3, "name" : "alex",  "age" : 36, "title" : "Mr."
+  {"_id" : 3, "name" : "alex",  "age" : 36},
  ])

 > db.people.createIndex({ "name" : 1, "age" : -1 })